joelouthan/Theologicus/src/pastorals/1-timothy1-1-11.md

 Scripture is where God has truly reveal himself to us.
 You might want God to do a certain thing or look the other way on certain sins, but where God has been clear to reveal himself to us, we have to change our minds accordingly.
 We are called to worship the Lord our God and this is how we do so:

->Romans 12:1-2 (CSB) Therefore, brothers and sisters, in view of the mercies of God, I urge you to present your bodies as a living sacrifice, holy and pleasing to God; this is your true worship.
+>Romans 12:1-2 Therefore, brothers and sisters, in view of the mercies of God, I urge you to present your bodies as a living sacrifice, holy and pleasing to God; this is your true worship.
 Do not be conformed to this age, but be transformed by the renewing of your mind, so that you may discern what is the good, pleasing, and perfect will of God.

 The Christian is not called to be right and win every argument.
 Those battles belongs to the Lord.
 Instead, we are called to trust in God, who is the source for all truth, obey him, and take him at his world.
 And when he shows us who he really is and revealed himself to us, we have to pay attention.